Improve Google ranking and PageRank

 Google is your friend

 At the moment, Google is by far the most popular internet search engine in the world.
-At the time of writing, Yahoo is the second largest, having taken over a majority of remaining smaller engines (Inktomi.com, Altavista.com, fastsearch.com, alltheweb.com, etc.) through its acquisition of Overture.
-Bing is the 3rd player, and reported to be developing their own search engine that will produce independent results.
+At the time of writing, Yahoo is the second largest, it takes over a majority of remaining smaller engines (Inktomi.com, Altavista.com, fastsearch.com, alltheweb.com, etc.) through its acquisition of Overture.
+Bing is the 3rd player, and is currently developing their own search engine that will produce independent results.

 Google has a unique way of determining where to place sites in result listings, from top to bottom.
 They use a technology called PageRank:

-PageRank is a system for ranking web pages
+The word “PageRank” means a system for ranking web pages.

 “PageRank relies on the uniquely democratic nature of the web by using its vast link structure as an indicator of an individual page’s value.
 In essence, Google interprets a link from page A to page B as a vote, by page A, for page B.”